tylerprehl/top-shopping-cart/README.md

 <br>
 You can also view this project at (TBD)

 ### To Do:
-- testing for what's created so far!
-  - "NavBar" (need to re-create now that Store encompasses the NavBar and Shop/Cart through Outlet)
+- create generic ItemCard
+- create generic Shop page
+  - should contain several ItemCards that link to their specific ItemPages
+- create generic ItemPage
+  - this is where shopping cart data will be updated from!
+  - don't forget to inclue
 - design React components to track shopping cart values
-- create generic Home page
-- create generic Shop page
 - create generic Cart page
-- create generic Item page
+  - may need another component like ItemInCart
 - media query Menu button (to avoid squishing NavBar circles)

 ### Main Takeaways